 The same holds true for any medication that has ibuprofen as an active ingredient.
 It can be especially dangerous to use ibuprofen products like Motrin during the third trimester of pregnancy.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) shouldn’t be used during pregnancy according to the U.S. Food and Drug Administration.
-This also includes aspirin and naproxen.
+Ibuprofen is one of many nonsteroidal anti-inflammatory drugs (NSAIDs) that aren’t recommended for pregnancy.
+NSAIDs also include aspirin and naproxen.

 If ibuprofen is taken after the 30th week of pregnancy, there is research showing it can cause a vital passageway in the heart of the baby to close.
 The passage needs to stay open while a baby is still in the uterus, and then it closes shortly after birth.
-If the heart passage closes while a woman is still pregnant, it can cause damage to the heart or lungs or death.
+If the heart passage closes while a woman is still pregnant, it can damage the fetus’s heart or lungs, or end in death.
 Even though the risk of birth defects is higher after the 30th week of pregnancy, most medical professionals recommend women avoid it altogether while they’re pregnant and use another alternative.
 Some will only limit it after the 30th week.